Class CommandManager

 // Assuming the CommandManager has the following commands:

-// -help: displays a list of valid commands
+// --help (-h): displays a list of valid commands

-// -debug: enables debug mode
+// --debug (-d): enables debug mode

-List<String> commandsWithDescriptions = commandManager.getValidCommandsWithDescription();
+List<String> commandsWithDescriptions = commandManager.getValidCommandsWithInfo();

 System.out.println(commandsWithDescriptions);